mistodon/pygame_tutorial/tutorials/part1.md

 When you run the game, you should see a constant repeating line of `flying = False` in the terminal.
 But if you hold the space key while the game window is in focus, you should see it change to `flying = True` until you let go.

+The `f` before the string inside the print function makes it a *format* string.
+It’s like a template, where any code inside the `{curly brackets}` is replaced with whatever value the code results in.

 Now that we have confidence in our input, we can move to the Update phase.
 Here, we want our bird to fall with gravity.
 But, if we’re currently flying, we want to go up instead:

 ``` python